 Our relationship with food is indeed deep and complex but the truth of the matter is that

-we all take it for granted and thus miss out on so much more that understanding our own ‘personal ’ relationship with food can give us.
+we all take it for granted and thus miss out on so much more than what understanding our own ‘personal ’ relationship with food can give us.

 One example we’ll all be familiar with is comfort eating as it’s something we’ve either done